$(\varphi,\Gamma)$-modules over relatively discrete algebras: The difference between dualizable complexes and perfect complexes

-Next, we will discuss Expectation \ref{conj:general} when $A$ is a relatively discrete finitely generated algebra over some affinoid $\Qbb_p$-algebra.
-In this case, there is no analog of (2).
-Let us explain why (2) fails by providing two examples. \begin{example} For simplicity, we assume $K=\Qbb_p$ and $p>2$.
+In this appendix, we provide examples illustrating the difference between dualizable complexes and perfect complexes over algebraic-affinoid $\Qbb_{p,\square}$-algebras. \begin{example} For simplicity, we assume $K=\Qbb_p$ and $p>2$.
 We put $A=\Qbb_p\langle T^{\pm 1}\rangle[S^{\pm 1}]$.
-Then we have a character
+Then we have a continuous character